 As demand increases, new stablecoins are created to reduce the price back to the normal level.
 If the coin is trading too low, then coins on the market are bought up to reduce the circulating supply.
 In theory, prices of these stablecoins would remain stable as they are driven by market supply and demand.

-This is the most decentralized and independent form of stablecoin, as it isn’t collateralized to any other asset.
+This is the most decentralized form of stablecoin as it isn’t collateralized to any other asset.

 However, non-collateralized stablecoins require continual growth to be successful.
-In the event of a crash, there is no collateral to liquidate the coin back into, and everyone’s money would be lost.
+In the event of a big crash, there is no collateral to liquidate the coin back into.

 Stablecoins have many potential real-world uses.
 Here are just a few examples.

 A day-to-day currency